telehash/blockname/README.md

 blockcast
 ===

-A decentralized messaging application protocol for publishing messages to the Bitcoin blockchain.
+A decentralized messaging application protocol for publishing to the Bitcoin blockchain.

 Why build a decentralized messaging application?
 ---

 To create an open platform for building social software applications.

-The incentive structures of crypto-currencies allow for users to control their own identities and data provided that they pay for the costs.
+The incentive structures of crypto-currencies allow for users to control their own identities and data.
+Users must directly pay for the costs of broadcasting information.

 Why Bitcoin?
 ---